James Winthrop: Biography

 At this time, Harvard's finances were at the lowest ebb, partly on account of the hard times occasioned by the war, and partly because the Treasurer, John Hancock, was too engrossed in public affairs to attend to the business of the College.
 Winthrop, for these reasons, was probably receiving no salary.
 In September, he was appointed Register of Probate, an office he held for forty-two years.
 Indeed, it was this position that led to his resignation from the Library in 1787; for the Harvard Corporation had passed a law (aimed directly at him) that no officer of the College should hold any civil or judicial office.
+He was a candidate for Massachusetts's 3rd congressional district in 1788.

 He was appointed a justice of the court of common pleas in 1791, and served in that position until 1805.
 Winthrop died unmarried, September 26, 1821.
 By his will, he left his library to the then recently established Allegheny College, which a few years before had granted him an LL.D.

 James Winthrop was a scholar of ability both in science and languages.
 He was a charter member of the American Academy of Arts and Sciences in 1780 and contributed a number of mathematical papers to the memoirs of the Academy.
 After his father's death he was a candidate for the Hollis professorship of mathematics.
 He later became interested in theology especially in prophecies and chronology, and on these topics he published a number of pamphlets.
 He was one of the original members of the Massachusetts Historical Society, but, although he took great interest in the society and was seldom absent from the meetings, does not appear to have contributed much to their publications.
 In 1809, Winthrop was elected a member of the American Philosophical Society in Philadelphia.